DIRaaa1/ETE_PROJECT_CODE/README.md

   --protocol de
 ```

-`--predictions` and `--output` override the configured locations.
-The prediction root may instead contain one `lgb.parquet`, `xgb.parquet`, ..., `mamba.parquet` file.
-Every model file must contain unique `Date`, `Code`, and `prediction` rows on exactly the same stock-date universe.
-When training or labelled inference outputs are used, realised returns are read from the prediction files.
-Otherwise, supply an external `Date`, `Code`, and return table with `--outcomes` and `--outcome-column`.
+Use the configured prediction directories or one `<model>.parquet` file per model under `--predictions`.
+Files must contain `prediction` and share the same unique (`Date`, `Code`) keys.
+Returns come from these files or an external table supplied through `--outcomes` and `--outcome-column`.

-The backtest computes:

-- equal-date mean cross-sectional Pearson IC and rank IC;
-- signed and long-only equal-notional portfolios;
-- cumulative selection ranges `qr100`, `qr75`, `qr50`, and `qr25`;
-- combined 2024-2025 statistics and separate 2024 and 2025 summaries;
-- the equal-date mean prediction rank-correlation matrix;
-- an eight-model ensemble formed by averaging within-date rank z-scores.

-Backtest outputs are:
+The backtest reports IC, Rank IC, and signed and long-only equal-notional portfolios at `qr100`, `qr75`, `qr50`, and `qr25`.
+It produces combined and annual summaries, prediction correlations, and an ensemble averaging the eight models' within-date rank z-scores.

 | File | Contents |
 | --- | --- |